- Identity Tapestry

 No. Identity Tapestry is an officially Registered Trademark and is Copyrighted (registration of various versions and images in process).
 Copying it without explicit permission would be a violation of those.
 This is my artwork, my intellectual property and my blood, sweat, and tears for years.
 If you want it in your space, contact me about a commission.
 Artists deserve to be recognised and compensated for their work and their ideas.

-I am working on a more robust kit for things like churches, hospitals, student groups etc., but it isn't easy.
-It took me two years to figure out how to have 200+ people do this and have it not fall apart or hide the labels after the first 30 for the fine art version.
-People trying to copy this with ordinary materials, other statements and obvious methods invariably end up with a broken mess which reflects badly on the piece and my work.
+People trying to copy this with ordinary materials, other (often ill-thought out) statements and obvious methods invariably end up with a broken mess which reflects badly on the piece and my work.

 I’m a teacher.
 Can I do an “homage” version of Identity Tapestry in my classroom with my students?